Dominant India beat Argentina 3-1 to seal QF berth in Olympic men's hockey | Sports-Games

 It was even in the 48th minute when Casella scored Argentina's first penalty corner.

-They had two more chances -- one from a field effort from Lucas Villa which was saved by Sreejesh and another from a penalty corner which Indians defended stoutly.
+Argentina had two more chances -- one from a field effort from Lucas Villa which was saved by Sreejesh and another from a penalty corner which the Indians defended stoutly.

+India chief coach Graham Reid lauded his players for their performances but said it definitely wasn't easy against Argentina despite the scoreline suggesting otherwise. ''Good performance today.
+This is what Argentina can do, they sit back in the game, and then all of a sudden they score a corner.
+You know these things can happen when you play a team like Argentina,'' he said about the goal conceded by his team.

-Two minutes from the hooter, Vivek restored India's lead tapping in from a rebound after Dilpreet's attempt was saved by Vivaldi and then in the nick of time Harmanpreet drew the final nail in Argentina's coffin by converting the team's eighth penalty corner.
+Two minutes from the hooter, Vivek restored India's lead tapping in from a rebound after Dilpreet's attempt was saved by Vivaldi.
+Then, in the nick of time Harmanpreet drew the final nail in Argentina's coffin by converting India's eighth penalty corner.
+Reid reminded his players about the missed opportunities but was happy that they adopted a patient approach and stuck to their game plan. ''We again put our opportunities away, we created enough.
+But what was good is that we didn't let that frustrates us, we stayed patient and stuck with the game plan.
+I'm very happy, it can be a bit stressful too for me,'' the Australian said.